Northland bay confirmed as one of oldest human settlements in NZ

 If that was the case, the pendant must have travelled across the Pacific with the ancestors of Māori.

-For reasons which are unclear the dig was never written up and the finds ended up in boxes scattered around New Zealand.
+For reasons which were unclear the dig was never written up and the finds ended up in boxes scattered around New Zealand.

 The discovery of a single tatty notebook from the 1981 dig prompted Department of Conservation historic ranger Andrew Blanshard to round up the artefacts, and, along with Heritage NZ archaeologists and members of local hapū Ngāti Kuta and Patukeha, return to Mangahawea Bay to finish the job.